lucas-albers-lz4/rke2setup/README.md

 helm upgrade rke2-cilium rke2-charts/rke2-cilium --namespace kube-system --version 1.16.400 --values helm-cilium-current-values.yaml
 ```

-By defaault we use airgap to download the initial images as zst images for arm64 and amd64which rke2 then unpacks and uses for the initial container images
+By default we use airgap to download the initial images as zst images for arm64 and amd64which rke2 then unpacks and uses for the initial container images
 To disable that pass into the play like such
 ```bash
 -e "rke2_airgap_images=false"